CoderAcademy-MEL/html-css-challenges/02-css-fundamentals.md

 - Read through chapters 4 to 6 of the [interneting is hard documentation](https://internetingishard.com).

 ### Challenge 10
-- Build a Responsive Website using Media Queries
+- Build a responsive website using media queries
 - Create a site about your favorite recipe
 - You may use whichever layout and styling you please, but it must be fully mobile responsive (for both phone and tablet)
 - It must contain the following:
-  - An image of the dish, try unsplash.com
+  - An image of the dish
   - List of ingredients
   - Instructions for preparing the dish
-- Compare your website to [The Web Accessibility Checklist](https://a11yproject.com/checklist/), and work out how to make it more accessible
+- Compare your website to the [web accessibility checklist](https://a11yproject.com/checklist/), and work out how to make it more accessible